jszoo/cat-mvc/README.md

         }
     });

-    // it's also support the way below to define an GET action
+    // it's also support the way below to define GET action
     // GET /account/auth/logout
     this.logout = function() {
         session.destroy();